Novgorod case: 2007

-On April 25, an official reply of Kolodkin to the deputy Deyna's request for information arrived in the mail.
+On April 25, an official reply of MCI Kolodkin to the deputy Deyna's request for information arrived in the mail.
 The New Novgorod Newspaper published a page-size article by Aleksey Koryakov which, again, supported in every detail the point of view of the prosecution.
-Later Koryakov apologized to Antonina and published another, more accurate article.
+Later, Koryakov apologized to Antonina and published another article.

 On April 26, the defence lawyer filed an official appeal to the director of the prison where Antonina was incarcerated.
 The appeal focused on the complaints about the poor state of her health.
 Kirill Martynov published a dummy for a letter to the Office of Prosecutor General of Russia in his blog.
 Many people subsequently used this dummy to send letters.

 The novgorod_delo community launched a campaign to give support to Antonina, which ran in late April – early May.
 People all over the world sent numerous letters, telegrams and faxes to the prison.

 On April 27, the defence lawyer filed a request at the Office of Novgorod Region Public Prosecutor.
 The request demanded to repeal the incarceration decision under Article 110 ("Cancellation or Change of a Measure of Restriction") of the Criminal Procedure Code of Russia.
 Furthermore, the request asked to close the criminal case as there is no corpus delicti in Antonina's actions.

-On April 28, a press conference organized by Maxim Kononenko, Aleksey Chadayev and Kirill Martynov took place in Novgorod text and video.
+On April 28, a press conference organized by Maxim Kononenko, Aleksey Chadayev and Kirill Martynov took place in Novgorod in text and video form.

 On April 29, a website on the Novgorod Case appeared on the Internet.

-On May 2, the Public Chamber Committee for Protection of the Rights of Children publishes a statement on the Novgorod Case.
+On May 2, the Public Chamber Committee for Protection of the Rights of Children published a statement on the Novgorod Case.

 On May 4, the investigator has the defence lawyer Rybalov sign an agreement of non-disclosure of pre-investigation information.
 The investigators conduct investigative actions in the house where the original event took place.
 Antonina participates in these actions.

 Kirill Martynov states publicly that "the Novgorod attorneys who have been working with us bear a large part of responsibility for the situation that we have now."